junxit/us-congress-bills-115/bill.md

   >     - **(viii)** The biometric service fee.
   >   - **(B)** *Exemption from form requirement* The authority of the President to waive fees under clauses (iii) through (viii) of subparagraph (A) applies regardless of whether the individual or household qualifies for a Form I–912 Request for Fee Waiver, or any successor thereto.
   >   - **(C)** *Exemption from assistance maximum* The assistance limit in subsection (h) shall not apply to any fee waived under this paragraph.
+  >   - **(D)** *Report* Not later than 365 days after the date of enactment of this paragraph, the Administrator of the Federal Emergency Management Agency and the head of any other agency given critical document fee waiver authority under this paragraph shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the costs associated with providing critical document fee waivers as described in subparagraph (A).

 - **(b)** *Federal assistance to private nonprofit childcare facilities* Section 406(a)(3)(B) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5172(a)(3)(B)) is amended by inserting “(including private nonprofit center-based childcare)” after “education”.
+- **(c)** *Applicability* The amendment made by subsection (b) shall apply to any major disaster or emergency declared by the President under section 401 or 501, respectively, of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5170, 5191) on or after the date of enactment of this Act.

-## § 38.
+## § 3837.
 Cost of assistance estimates

-- **(a)** *In general* Not later than 180 days after the date of enactment of this Act, the Administrator shall review the factors considered when evaluating a request for a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5121 et seq.), specifically the estimated cost of the assistance.
+- **(a)** *In general* Not later than 180 270 days after the date of enactment of this Act, the Administrator shall review the factors considered when evaluating a request for a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5121 et seq.), specifically the estimated cost of the assistance, and provide a report and briefing to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
-- **(b)** *Rulemaking* Not later than 180 days after the date of enactment of this Act, the Administrator shall review and initiate a rulemaking to update how the Agency estimates the cost of major disaster assistance, including adjusting the per capita impact indicator for annual inflation for all years since 1986, and consider other impacts on the capacity of a jurisdiction to respond to disasters.
+- **(b)** *Rulemaking* Not later than 180 days 2 years after the date of enactment of this Act, the Administrator shall review and initiate a rulemaking to update the factors considered when evaluating a Governor's request for a major disaster declaration, including reviewing how the Agency estimates the cost of major disaster assistance, including adjusting the per capita impact indicator for annual inflation for all years since 1986, and consider other impacts on the capacity of a jurisdiction to respond to disasters.
 - **(c)** *Implementation* The Administrator—
   - **(1)** shall ensure that any new methodology developed under this section shall be phased in over a period of not less than 5 years; and
   - **(2)** may subject adjustments to an increase of not more than 10 percent annually for jurisdictions, if the Administrator determines the increase is necessary to allow additional time to appropriately budget for future disasters.